Pumpkin Halloween Dog Treat Recipe + Free Printable

-To dress up your dog pumpkin treats with our Halloween Flag, download your free printable here:
+To decorate your homemade Halloween dog treats with a cute ‘Boo!’ flag, download your free printable here:

-** The above recipe is for treats only and should not replace your dog’s regular meal plans.
+** The above Halloween dog treat recipe is for treats only and should not replace your dog’s regular meal plans.
 Always check with your vet about any major changes to your dog’s diet.

 With a handy allergies guide, quick references for grain and dairy free recipes AND a whole section just for special occasions (Doggie Birthday Cake anyone?)
 52 Weeks of Treats is the ultimate dog treat recipe book.